sunfe2009/blog-template/src/content/blog/how-to-use.md

 1. Fork [the repository of this blog](https://github.com/flo-bit/blog-template)

+2. In your repository settings, set up github pages to deploy using github actions (*SETTINGS* -> *PAGES* -> *SOURCE*: **Github Actions**)

+3. Your blog should be live in about 1 minute at `https://<your-github-username>.github.io/<your-repo-name>`

+For editing the blog you can either edit the code directly or use the preconfigured [pagescms](https://next.pagescms.org).

+### Editing with pagescms

+4. Go to [pagescms](https://next.pagescms.org) and log in with your github account and authorize the app.

+5. Add your repository to pagescms and open it.

+6. Now you can edit your website configuration, about page, description and blog posts directly in the browser.

+7. Your changes will be automatically pushed to your repository and deployed to github pages in about 1 minute everytime you hit save.

+### Editing the code

-2. Set up your blog info in `src/config.json` (most importantly set `SITE` and `BASE` to your corresponding values, see [`src/consts.ts`](../const-ts) for more info)
+4. Set up your blog info in `src/config.json` (leaving SITE, BASE, and MANUAL_SITE_BASE, as they are).

-3. Add your blog posts in `src/content/blog/` (see [adding content](../adding-content) for more info)
+5. Add your blog posts in `src/content/blog/`

-4. Add your info in `src/content/info/`:
+6. Add your info in `src/content/info/`:

 - `description.md` is used for the homepage description
 - `about.md` is used for the about page

-5. In your repository settings, set up github pages to deploy using github actions

-6. Enjoy your new blog at: `https://<your-github-username>.github.io/<your-repo-name>`

-For more information on how you can add content see the post about [adding content](../adding-content) or read about [supported markdown features here](../markdown-style-guide).